 - Familiarize yourself with how to make PayPal API calls, as described in the PayPal APIs Getting Started Guide.

 - Create virtual test accounts in the Sandbox, as described in the PayPal Sandbox Testing Guide.

 - Use the correct endpoints and credentials for the environment and operations you're addressing.

 - Refer to the integration documentation for guidance.
-You can also utilize the Express Checkout demo site and the Payflow Integration Wizard.
+You can also utilize the Express Checkout demo site.

 - Test your PayPal routines using the Sandbox.

 - Take your application Live, as outlined in Going Live with Your Application.

 Development process and policy docs